 FOOD GIFT PACKAGING AND GIFT BASKET IDEA INSPIRATIONS

-HOPEFULLY YOU’RE INSPIRED, SO I’VE MADE SOME HANNUKAH & CHRISTMAS GIFT TAGS FOR YOUR GIFT GIVING THIS HOLIDAY SEASON.
+HOPEFULLY YOU’RE INSPIRED, SO I’VE MADE SOME HANUKKAH & CHRISTMAS GIFT TAGS FOR YOUR GIFT GIVING THIS HOLIDAY SEASON.

-There’s one page of 8 custom created labels each for Hannukah and Christmas.
+There’s one page of 8 custom created labels each for Hanukkah and Christmas.

-Click on the image to download and print your FREE HANNUKAH AND CHRISTMAS GIFT TAGS!
-(PRINT ON WHITE CARD STOCK FOR BEST RESULTS)
+Click on the image to download and print your FREE HANUKKAH AND CHRISTMAS GIFT TAGS!
+(PRINT ON GLOSSY WHITE CARD STOCK FOR BEST RESULTS)

 PRO TIPS ON MAILING YOUR FOOD GIFTS: